guifeitosabr/s24-team-09/README.md

    - Open Chrome and navigate to `chrome://extensions`
    - Enable "Developer mode"
-   - Click "Load unpacked" and select the `dist` directory from the project directory.
+   - Click "Load unpacked" and select the `dist` directory from this project directory.